-More recently, we have also begun to investigate an Australian desert ant located in Central Australia.
+More recently, starting this century, we have collaborated on studying an Australian desert ant located in Central Australia.
 Known as the red honey ant (pictured here), Melophorus bagoti shares many characteristics with Cataglyphis.
 It is long-legged, active in the heat of the day, and moves fast.
 But their ecology differs from that of Cataglyphis's.
 The deserts of Central Australia are richer in plant life, making the visual world of M. bagoti cluttered with landmarks in the form of grass tussocks, bushes, and trees.
 We are interested in comparing the navigational behaviours of Melophorus with those of Cataglyphis.
 We have two reviews on the work (Cheng et al., 2009, Behavioural Processes; Cheng et al., 2014, Behavioural Processes).

-Most recently, we have just started research on a species of Melophorus ants (yet to be named) living on the salt pans of South Australia.
+We have also done some research on a species of Melophorus ants (yet to be named) living on the salt pans of South Australia.
 This environment is barren and devoid of landmarks.
 We only found the animal in December 2011.
 One paper has been published (Schultheiss et al., 2012, Australian Journal of Zoology).

 My experiments on honeybees have investigated how the foragers find a rewarding place.
 Past work focussed on the theme of the mechanisms by which honeybees find a place.
 Current research focuses on the topic of how the worker retrieves the correct memory of a place and whether and how multiple memories are integrated.
 Catherine Prabhu recently completed a thesis on how honeybees deal with conflicting evidence.